Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Introduction

-To fully leverage SIMD, simulators ensure proper memory alignment of the state-vector (often 32- or 64-byte aligned for AVX2/512).
-Although often not explicitly discussed in publications, alignment is a standard practice to avoid penalties when loading vectors into registers.
+To fully leverage SIMD, simulators ensure proper memory alignment of the state vector (often 32- or 64-byte aligned for AVX2/512).
+Although often not explicitly discussed in publications, memory alignment is a standard practice to avoid penalties when loading vectors into registers.
 Many simulators also focus on cache-friendly memory access patterns.
-One common technique is cache blocking -- structuring computations to maximize reuse of data in fast caches before moving to slower memory.
-In quantum circuit terms, this translates to fusing consecutive gate operations so that the state-vector is traversed fewer times.
-At a higher level, circuits can also be rearranged to minimise communication, effectively cache-blocking at the node level \cite{Jun2020qiskit-cache,Adamski2023QuEST-cache}.
+A common technique is cache blocking--structuring computations to maximize reuse of data in fast caches before accessing slower memory.
+In quantum-circuit terms, this translates to fusing consecutive gate operations so that the state vector is traversed fewer times.
+At a higher level, circuits can also be rearranged to minimize communication, effectively cache-blocking at the node level \cite{Ref14,Ref15}.
 ProjectQ and Google’s qsim use such gate fusion to improve locality.
 By multiplying small gate matrices into a larger effective matrix, the simulator can apply a batch of operations with one pass over the state, thus improving cache utilization and reducing memory bandwidth pressure.
 Beyond fusion, recent research introduced novel data layouts and filters to minimize unnecessary memory traffic.
-PAS describes a “memory access filtering” method, which avoids touching state-vector regions that are unaffected by a given gate.
+PAS describes a “memory access filtering” method, which avoids touching state vector regions that are unaffected by a given gate.
 Likewise, PAS’s use of fast bitwise operations optimizes the index calculations for mapping qubit operations to memory locations, replacing expensive arithmetic or branch-heavy code with efficient bit-manipulation.
 The HpQC tool also emphasized a custom data structure to exploit spatial locality in the cache.
-In practice, these low-level memory optimizations yielded measurable speedups: e.g., HpQC reported 1.74x (GNU compiler) speed improvement on RQCs vs. baseline QuEST by cutting down redundant memory accesses.
+In practice, these low-level memory optimizations yielded measurable speedups: e.g., HpQC reported 1.74$\times$ (GNU compiler) speed improvement on RQCs vs. baseline QuEST by cutting down redundant memory accesses.